kylorhall/sharesight/README.md

 ### Time
- - Overall, I spent 4.5 hours on this.
-That's a lot more than I expected, but at least 2 of those hours were fumbling around with `styled-components` or something.
-There were quite a few small changes to React and ESNext since I last started a project from scratch, so I took this as an opportunity to try a few things.
-Super MVP (api calling and displaying, no design) was probably done in the first hour.
+ - Overall, I spent 5 hours on this.
+That's a lot more than I expected, but at least 2 hours were fumbling around with `styled-components` as it's odd in a handful of ways to me.
+There were quite a few small changes to Webpack, React, and ESNext since I last started a project from scratch, so I took this as an opportunity to try a few things.
+Super MVP (api calling and displaying, no ux or design) was mostly done in the first hour.